VTQuantMethodsEEB/lisleypgomes/README.md

 This third week, I have explored the use of ggplot.
 That included plotting data (continuous and categorical), overlaying them with colors and shapes, customizing colors, scale and labels of graphs.
 Specifically, I wanted to understand the relationship of the amount of beef consumed according to the size of the municipality and if the person has lived or not in rural area.

+##WEEK 4###

+No coding this week.

+##WEEK 5###

+CODE : biol5504_Week5_Tests_assignment.R

+DATA: BIOL5504_gomes_dataset.csv

+This fifth week, I have explored doing permutations by using the function loop as well as performing some "classic" tests for two hypothesis concerning my data.